Nouns in combination: my father’s house

 With nouns which are not the names of people, animals, countries, etc, ’s is less common, and a structure with a preposition (usually of) is more normal.

-• the name of the street (not the street’s name)
+- the name of the street (not

 However, both structures are possible in some expressions.

-• the plan’s importance OR the importance of the plan
+the importance of the plan - the concerto’s final movement

-• the train’s arrival OR the arrival of the train
+the arrival of the train - the world’s oldest mountains

 Unfortunately, it is not possible to give useful general rules in this area: the choice of structure often depends on the particular expression.